LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Results

-Experiments were conducted using a list of quaternions for both the flight-agent and the PD controller.
-As with the previous experiments, for the first maneuver the attitude and rates at the experiment start were unmodified and the goal attitude (1, 0, 0, 0) commanded.
-For the remaining maneuvers, the current attitude was set to a specified quaternion (in this case, one from Table~\ref{tab:maneuver_list}), and the goal attitude $(1, 0, 0, 0)$ was commanded, with the initial satellite body rates near 0.
-For this experiment, the delay between two consecutive maneuvers was increased to 150~s so that distant attitude can be attained and steady-state periods recorded.
-Since the experiment duration is restricted to 15 minutes due to safety and power constraints, only six maneuvers can be performed with the 150~s delay.

-For the first maneuver, the initial attitude was (0.906, -0.0976, 0.0253, -0.410) and the initial satellite body rates (-0.822, -0.0569, -3.53)~$^\circ$/s.
-The Figures~\ref{fig:attitude_euler_15.12.2025_09.31-09.49}--\ref{fig:body_rates_15.12.2025_09.31-09.49} show the attitude quaternions, commanded RW torques, reaction wheel speeds and satellite body rates, together with the maneuver start and steady-state start times for the LeLaR experiment from December 15, 2025.
+Experiments were conducted using a list of quaternions for both the LeLaR flight-agent and the PD controller.
+Similar to the previous experiments, as goal attitudes the quaternion $(1, 0, 0, 0)$ was commanded.
+While the first maneuver utilized the satellite's current state, subsequent maneuvers began from specific quaternions (see Table~\ref{tab:maneuver_list}) with near-zero body rates.
+The delay between two consecutive maneuvers was increased to 150~s so that distant attitudes could be attained and steady-state periods recorded.
+Since the experiment duration was restricted to 15 minutes due to safety and power constraints, only six maneuvers could be performed with this delay.
+For the first maneuver, the initial attitude quaternion was $(0.906, -0.0976, 0.0253, -0.410)$ and the initial satellite body rates $(-0.822, -0.0569, -3.53)$~$^\circ$\text{/s}.
+Fig.~\ref{fig:maneuver_15.12.2025_09.31-09.49} shows the attitude quaternions, commanded RW torques, RW speeds and satellite body rates, together with the maneuver start and steady-state start times for the LeLaR experiment from December 15, 2025.
+Table~\ref{tab:lelar_stats_15.12.2025_09.31-09.49} quantifies the steady-state behavior of the maneuvers.